n-eaton/car_store_erd/README.md

-# Database and ERD for Car Store
+# Database and ERD for Car Shop
 Database and ERD for Car Store. pgAdmin